rozum-robotics/pulse-api/README.md

 the location of the robot's TCP (tool center point).
 Use the `position` helper method to create a motion target.
 * Poses (`set_pose`, `run_poses` and `get_pose` methods) - to control motor angles.
-Use the `pose` helper method to create the motion target.
+Use the `pose` helper method to create a motion target.

 Possible motion types:
 * Joint (`MT_JOINT`, default)